 curl -sSLf https://inletsctl.inlets.dev | sudo sh # Download the inlets PRO client inletsctl download --pro

 You'll need an access token for a cloud for one of the supported providers, see the list on:

 inletsctl create --help.
 You can also create your hosts manually and install inlets yourself.

 create command to provision the exit server, this is the public-facing host with a public IP.

-After a few seconds the host will start up running the
+After a few seconds the host will boot-up, download inlets and run

 Your functions can now be accessed via the public Internet, feel free to share the URL with your friends.

 To access the UI and API of OpenFaaS you will need to use the Basic authentication credentials.
 By default, all functions are "open" without authentication.

 In my example I have a function running called

 From anywhere in the world users can invoke the function: